 Cost management is the process of planning and controlling the budget of a business.
+Having a good cost management system in place will allow organizations to better estimate and allocate budget.
 Cost management is a form of management accounting that allows a business to predict impending expenditures to help reduce the chance of going over budget.

 Vendors may refer to cost management software applications as cost accounting, spend management or cost transparency products.

 Bernie Klinder describes how standardizing hardware to create a common desktop environment can keep costs down in a well-managed Windows environment.